Chicken Coops

 Growing with Care

-Nestled on the South Mountain of Kings County, Nova Scotia, in the quiet community of McGee Lake, our homestead is rooted in a love for natural, sustainable living.
 I’m passionate about growing produce organically and rely on natural methods of pest control.
-While we’re not formally certified organic, every fruit and vegetable we grow is nurtured without the use of chemical fertilizers or pesticides – just good soil, sunshine, and patience.
+Every fruit and vegetable I grow is nurtured without the use of chemical fertilizers or pesticides – just good soil, sunshine, LOTS of chicken and goose compost, and patience.

-From spring planting to fall harvest, the garden keeps us grounded in the seasons – and full of fresh veggies year-round.
+From spring planting to fall harvest to preserving the bounty, the garden keeps us full of fresh veggies year-round.